 Not keen on the look of their faces - just hope they're not coming for me

 I'd Love to Hear Your Comments.
 Thanks, Alun

-Each day we go through life facing all the trials and tribulations which the world throws at us and doing the best we can to deal with them, sometimes with modest success, and sometimes with farcical failure (this essay IS a personal viewpoint).
-We are only human, and to err is human, as is to blunder, to foul up, to be weak and feeble and to be less use in a crisis than an ejector seat in a helicopter.
+Each day we go through life facing all the trials and tribulations which the world throws at us and doing the best we can to deal with them, sometimes with modest success, and sometimes with farcical failure (this essay IS being written from a personal viewpoint).
+We are only human, and to err is human, as is to blunder, to foul up, to be weak and feeble, and to be less use in a crisis than an ejector seat in a helicopter.
 Is it any wonder that for many of us, individually or as a society, we seem to be forever careering headfirst and blindfold into disaster?

 So who are these guys and guyesses whom we call superheroes?
 What makes them so great, and why do we regard them as superheroes?
-Should we even regard them as plain old unsuper heroes?
+Should we even regard them as plain unsuper heroes?
 In this piece of fearless cutting edge journalism, I intend to expose these people for what they really are - the good, the bad and the ugly (and I leave it to the reader to determine which of those three epithets truly necessitates the wearing of a face mask).
 I will select two of them - Superman and Batman - and assess their claims.
-It will be a no-holds barred investigation worthy of Clark Kent, and no super powers shall stand in my way.
+It will be a no-holds barred investigation worthy of Clark Kent, and no super power shall stand in my way.